 Check your lights and bulbs

-Check that all bulbs on your car are clean and working correctly, including indicators and brake and fog lights.
+Check that all bulbs on your car are clean and working correctly, including indicators, brake and fog lights.
 Keep spare bulbs in your glove compartment in case your current lights fail during a journey.

 Fuel tank